-Which is why I sympathize when clients of mine tell me that they’re struggling with sweet cravings after dinner, or that they’re trying to break a dessert habit and failing.
-Life is sweet, and it’s too damn short to live without the occasional sweet food—at least in my opinion.
-But it’s important to stay balanced, and of course there are many drawbacks to eating too many sweets—not least the ugly crash when the blood sugar drops, or the compulsive eating that sugar can fuel.
+Many clients of mine tell me that they’re struggling with sweet cravings after dinner, or that they’re trying to break a dessert habit and failing.
+Life is sweet, and it’s too short to live without the occasional sweet food—at least in my opinion.
+But it’s important to stay balanced, and of course eating too much sugar can lead to certain health challenges.

 So, without further ado, my favorite low-sugar sweet treats!

 1) Dark chocolate